Almost every major bank in Australia has either its own rewards program, or a points agreement with a major airline, or both.

 St George / Bank of Melbourne / Bank SA

-It’s important to know that the earn rates of all these products vary significantly, so, as always, do your own independent research.
+It’s important to know that the earn rates of all these products vary significantly, so do your own independent research.
 Another thing to note is that many have a minimum transfer rate as well.
-More on the differences between earn and redemption rates below.
+There is more on this topic below.

 It’s also worth noting that this is not an exhaustive list, although does cover the major bank rewards programs in Australia.
 For ease of simplicity, these are ranked from 1:1 (best value) downward.

-It’s not uncommon to see seemingly great deals, offering upwards of 3 points per dollar on some credit cards, only to find that those points are worth close to nothing when you go to spend them.
+It’s not uncommon to see seemingly great deals, offering upwards of three points per dollar on some credit cards, only to find that those points are worth considerably less when you go to spend them.

-Don’t get me wrong, these programs can be terrific if you’re unsure where you want to redeem, and no two rewards programs are the same, with many of them being quite good.
+Don’t get us wrong, these programs can be terrific if you’re unsure where you want to redeem.
+No two rewards programs are the same, with many of them being quite good.

 One advantage of these programs is their flexibility around redemptions.
-They’re also great for easy regular rewards, such as Bunnings vouchers etc.
+They’re also great for easy regular rewards, such as merchandise and gift vouchers.

-But this isn’t Hardware Hacks, so we’re just going to concentrate on points redemptions.
+But this isn’t Home Hacks, so we’re just going to concentrate on points redemptions.

 Earning points vs Redeeming points